LoginShield/wordpress-plugin/README.txt

 The plugin shares the following information with [LoginShield](https://loginshield.com).
 For more information, see our [Privacy Policy](https://loginshield.com/notice/privacy/).

 = Site Name, Site Icon, and Site URL =
-When you activate the plugin, the site name, icon, and URL are sent to LoginShield to register the plugin.
+When you activate and set up the plugin, it sends the site name, icon, and URL to LoginShield.
 This information is later displayed in the LoginShield app during login.
 If you deactivate or uninstall the plugin, and want to delete this information, you can visit [https://loginshield.com](https://loginshield.com) to delete your LoginShield account where this information is stored.

 = User Name and Email =
 When a user activates LoginShield in their profile settings, their name and email address are sent to LoginShield to register the user.